-17. For the legal framework on access to information and public participation in the Party concerned generally,3 see the Committee's findings on communication ACCC/C/2009/36.4
+- 17. For the legal framework on access to information and public participation in the Party concerned generally, see the Committee's findings on communication ACCC/C/2009/36.3 - 18.
+With respect to public participation in decision-making on the grant of integrated environmental permits, article 14 of Spanish Law 16/2002 on integrated pollution prevention and control,4 as in force when the permit was issued, provided:

-$^{^{2}}$ This section summarizes only the main facts, evidence and issues considered to be relevant to the question of compliance, as presented to and considered by the Committee.
+This section summarizes only the main facts, evidence and issues considered to be relevant to the question of compliance, as presented to and considered by the Committee.